 The statistical computing for the course will be done using STATA.
-STATA is available on computers located in the Social Science computing lab via myVlab (free of charge for the students in this course).
+STATA is available on computers located in the Social Science computing lab (Room 1032).
+If you would like to work on STATA for a course project from home, it is also available via myVlab, free of charge for the students registered in this course.
 In order to access Stata in the lab, students must: (1) have active Western accounts, and (2) have subscribed to "Western Identity Manager" and synchronized their passwords through the "Profile" tab.
 If you are having trouble gaining access, please call either the SSNDS main office (519-661-2152) or the ITS Help Desk (519-661-3800).
 There is some lab time set aside during class hours, but you will most likely need to spend a significant amount of your own time.
 We will go through how to access and use state in the workshop.
 Method of Evaluation - 1.
 Mid-term Exam: 35% - 2.
 Course Project: Quantitative Research Paper: 65% - a.
 Literature Review/Research Question (20%) - b.
 Final Research Paper (45%) Evaluation Breakdown (Dates and Formats are tentative, and will be finalized in the full draft of the outline) 1.
-Mid-term exam: 35% Mid-term exam is scheduled on Monday, November 8th.
+Mid-term exam (35%): Mid-term exam is scheduled on Monday, March 7th.
 It will take place in-person during the class time.
-Exam consists of a combination of multiple choice and essay questions and will require knowledge of the textbook, additional assigned readings, and lectures.
+The exam consists of a combination of multiple choice and short answer questions and will require knowledge of the textbook, additional assigned readings, and lectures.
 You are responsible for all the material in the assigned chapters and readings even if this material is not covered in class.
 Specific time and detail of the format will be announced in class closer to date.
-2. Quantitative Research Paper: 65% To demonstrate your knowledge of quantitative research methods, you will be asked to develop a research paper using the Canadian General Social Survey (GSS).
+2. Quantitative Research Paper (65%): To demonstrate your knowledge of quantitative research methods, you will be asked to develop a research paper using the Canadian General Social Survey (GSS).
 It is encouraged to select a research topic which can be addressed by the GSS, Cycle 27, Social Identity (or other cycles of the GSS).
-This assignment will consists of two components: a) Literature review and formulating a research question - maximum 5 pages (20%) Due on Friday, October 22 at 11:55PM b) Final research paper - maximum 12 pages (45%) Due on Monday, December 6 at 11:55PM The final research proposal builds on the first assignment.
-You are encouraged to modify the first assignment based on the feedback and use the draft as the first part of your final research paper.
+This assignment will consists of two components: - a) Literature review and formulating a research question (20%) Due on Friday, February 11th at 11:55PM - b) Final research paper (45%) Due on Monday, April 4th at 11:55PM The final research paper builds on the first assignment.
+You are encouraged to modify the first assignment, reflecting the feedback and to use it as the first part of your final research paper.
 Contact Information: